jmsaavedrar/vit/README.md

 $ python view_dataset.py  -dataset tfds_skberlin -data test

-You will need to untar the dataset into $(HOME)/tensorflow_datasets  (this is the folder (by default) where the system looks for tfds datasets).
+You will need to untar the dataset into $(HOME)/tensorflow_datasets, which is the folder (by default) where the system looks for tfds datasets.

 # Train
 $ python train.py  -config config/berlin.ini -model <MODEL> -gpu 0